stripe/stripe-android/paymentsheet/src/test/java/com/stripe/android/utils/screenshots/README.md

 ## Recording screenshots

-To record screenshots, run `recordPaparazziDebug`.
+To record screenshots, run `./gradlew <module-name>:recordPaparazziDebug`.
 This will record all screenshots of the specified module.
 New or updated screenshots will be added to your Git staging area.

 If you only want to run a specific test class, add `--tests com.stripe.android.paymentsheet.ui.MyNewScreenshotTest`.

 ## Verifying screenshots

-To verify screenshots, run `verifyPaparazziDebug`.
+To verify screenshots, run `./gradlew <module-name>:verifyPaparazziDebug`.
 This is the command we use on CI.

 In case of failures, this command will generate failure images that show the diff in `<module-name>/out/failures`.
 However, we exclude these from Git.